 The Magic Behind Our Red Doors

-Our home, in a renovated church on Main Street in Westbrook and a soon-to-be new one in a former church in Biddeford, is where we nurture, inspire, and safeguard at-risk teens, many of whom have nowhere else to go.
-With steely resolve and a passion for grit and accountability, we keep kids safe, fed, loved, and shown a different path.
-Join us as we change lives.
+Our homes, in renovated churches on Main Street in Westbrook and 75 Bacon Street in Biddeford, are where we nurture, inspire, and safeguard at-risk teens, many of whom have nowhere else to go.
+With steely resolve and a passion for accountability, we keep kids safe, fed, loved, and shown a different path.

 WESTBROOK — 755 Main Street